vvmruder/redmine_doc_pu/README.md

 Originally this redmine plugin was created by Christian Raschko (sponsored by ATV-Elektronik).
 It was intended to be used for 1.1.x verisions of redmine and below.
 Since this plugin creates eye catching documents and of cause can be extended a little more I decided to get the code and make it valid for use in __redmine 2.6.x__ versions.

-It is still in development mode.
-So I think all features as described below should work.
-But there are still some little bugs.
+Mainly all features as described below should work.
+You may find formatting in Redmine's wiki-syntax which isn't covered yet.
+If so-feel free to contact me.

 Features
 ========